-International Transfer Students' Test Score Requirements
+International Transfer Applicant Test Score Requirements

-An international student not holding a U.S. degree (baccalaureate or higher) who desires to transfer to Mississippi State University from another U.S. college or university and does not have a current (less than two years old) national test score must retake the test and score a minimum of 477 PBT or 53 iBT on the TOEFL or 4.5 on the IELTS.
+An international applicant not holding a U.S. degree (baccalaureate or higher) who desires to transfer to Mississippi State University from another U.S. college or university and does not have a current (less than two years old) national test score must retake the test and score a minimum of 477 PBT or 53 iBT on the TOEFL or 4.5 on the IELTS.

 English Language Institute (ELI)

 The English Language Institute (ELI) provides an intensive language and culture program to support all international students.
 The ELI is responsible for the administration of the intensive English language courses for those students who score less than 550 on the paper-based Test of English as a Second Language (TOEFL).
-Other score equivalents are TOEFL Internet-based Test: 79-80 and International English Language Testing System (IELTS): 6.5.
+Other score equivalents are: TOEFL Internet-based Test: 79-80 and International English Language Testing System (IELTS): 6.5.
 For details please visit the ELI website.

 |ESL 5110||American Language and Culture I (TOEFL score between 457 and 499 [or equivalent] or consent of instructor.
 Does not count toward any degree.)||1-18|